chivaughn/cricket-game/README.md

 # cricket-game

-A text based cricket game I made in first year written in C++/.
+A text based cricket game I made in first year written in C++.